Ariel (film): Plot

-In Finnish Lapland, a group of coal miners are demolishing the redundant mine that has provided their income for years.
-One of the miners, Taisto Kasurinen (Turo Pajala), finds himself freshly out of work, sitting in a cafe with his depressed father.
-His father gives Taisto the keys to his old (1962) white Cadillac convertible, then walks into the men's room and shoots himself.
-Kasurinen drives the convertible to Southern Finland, where he is promptly mugged and has his life savings stolen.
-He gets a day-labor job and finds a cheap bed at a nearby hostel.
+A mine gets closed in Finnish Lapland, putting a number of miners including Taisto Kasurinen (Turo Pajala), out of work.
+In a café, an older miner advises Kasurinen that there is no future in mining.
+He gives Kasurinen the keys to an old (1962) white Cadillac convertible, then walks into the men's room and shoots himself.
+Kasurinen drives the convertible to southern Finland, where he is mugged and has his life savings stolen.
+He gets a labouring job and finds a cheap bed at a nearby hostel.

-Kasurinen strikes up a romance with Irmeli, a metermaid who was ticketing his car, who quits her job in order to go to dinner with him during her shift.
+Impressed with the Cadillac, metermaid Irmeli flirts with Kasurinen.
+Rather than waiting for her shift to end, she quits her job to accept his dinner invitation.
 In bed together at her home, they discuss their pasts.
 Irmeli recounts stories of her ex-husband and Kasurinen tells her that he is from the country, to which she replies "that's different".
 He is woken up by Irmeli's young son holding a gun in his face and offering him breakfast.

 Kasurinen is kicked out of the hostel when he fails to pay for his bed and begins sleeping in his car.
 In need of money, he reluctantly sells it.
 He drifts around the city, occasionally smoking cigarette butts left in ashtrays.
 While sitting in a diner, he spots one of the men who robbed him, chases him, grabs the knife the man pulls out and holds him at knifepoint.
-The police arrive, and Kasurinen is arrested and charged with attempted armed robbery.
+The police arrest Kasurinen for attempted armed robbery.
 He is sentenced to nearly two years in jail.
 As he is leaving the courtroom, he makes eye contact with a distressed Irmeli from across the room.

-In prison, Kasurinen meets his cellmate Mikkonen (Matti Pellonpää).
-Irmeli and her son visit him regularly.
-On one visit, Kasurinen proposes marriage to Irmeli, who accepts.
-Later, Irmeli delivers a birthday cake and a present with a saw inside it to Taisto at the prison.
-He and Mikkonen use the saw to create a weapon with which to escape.
+Kasurinen proposes marriage to Irmeli during one of her visits to prison and Irmeli accepts.
+Later, Irmeli brings him a birthday cake and a book with a saw inside it.
+He and his cellmate Mikkonen (Matti Pellonpää) escape together.
 Outside, Kasurinen and Irmeli get married.
-A series of misadventures ensues as Kasurinen and Mikkonen try to avoid the law and scrape together some money for fake passports by robbing a bank.
-Mikkonen is fatally wounded after he gets into a dispute over money with the men who provide the passports.
-Taisto buries his friend at a local dump (as was requested), then he uses the fake passport to board a boat to Mexico with Irmeli and her son, hoping to find a better life.
+Kasurinen and Mikkonen rob a bank to fund their journey out of the country.
+The men who had promised them passports stab Mikkonen in order to get the loot for themselves.
+Kasurinen shoots them dead but is unable to save Mikkonen.
+The film ends with Kasurinen, Irmeli and her son boarding a ship named Ariel, heading to Mexico.